- Section I: The ring

 All parties should recognise that the WKN has NO authority over local athletic commissions and cannot change their rules.
 The standard for review is “clear” evidence, which would justify a change of decision, or “clear” circumstances, which in the best interest of the sport, would justify a change in decision.

 Section 1 – Types of Titles

-A. Each of the weight divisions authorised by the WKN – World Council shall have the following title positions
+A. Each of the weight divisions authorised by the WKN World Office shall have the following title positions in all disciplines

 (2) One intercontinental champion;

 (4) One continental champion for each active continent (champion and challengers must reside on the corresponding continent)

 (5) One national champion for each active nation (champion and challengers must reside in the corresponding nation);

 (6) One regional champion for each active region (champion and challengers must reside or primarily fight in the corresponding region);

 (7) One state or provincial champion for each active state or province (champion and challengers must reside or primarily fight in the corresponding state or province).